dharma-eng/Tiramisu/docs/Specification.md

 - the address of the account _(represented by a 160-bit value)_
 - the nonce of the account _(represented by a 24-bit value, capped at 16,777,216 transactions per account)_
-- the balance of the account _(represented by a 56-bit value, capped at 720,575,940 dDai per account)_
+- the balance of the account _(represented by a 56-bit value, capped at 720,575,940 tokens per account)_
 - an array of unique signing addresses _(represented by concatenated 160 bit addresses, with a maximum of 10 signing addresses per account, in order of assignment)_
   The state is represented as a merkle root, composed by constructing a sparse merkle tree with accounts as leaves.
 Each leaf hash is the hash of `keccak256(address ++ nonce ++ balance ++ signing_addresses)`.